Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 The study concluded that persimmon vinegar can prevent liver damage caused by high alcoholic consumption.
 This is an inexpensive form of medication and is easily available.

-That explained why in old Korea, they used persimmon vinegar as traditional medicine not only for a hangover but also for fatigue and intestinal problems.
+That explained why in old Korea, persimmon vinegar is used as traditional medicine not just for a hangover but also for fatigue and intestinal problems.

-This same study also concluded that persimmon vinegar can reduce triglyceride and total cholesterol level as well as liver total cholesterol.
+This same study also concluded that persimmon vinegar can reduce triglyceride and total cholesterol levels.

 What is Triglyceride?

 A triglyceride is a form of fat that the body uses for energy.
-Too much of triglyceride can be bad.
-A normal level is less than 150 and high-level is above 200.
+Too much triglyceride can be bad.
+A normal level is less than 150 and a high level is above 200.